scc-digitalhub/docs/user/docs/runtimes/nefertem.md

 pip install data/modules/nefertem[local]
 ```

-Otherwise, only remote execution with Core backed available is possible.

 ## Function

 The Nefertem runtime introduces a function of kind `neferetm` that allows you to execute various tasks on your data.